arinmsn/Bamazon/README.md

 ```
 SQL_PWD = 'YOUR-SQL-PASSWORD'
 ```
 Third, we are assuming you have the node.js installed.
-If you don't have it, visit their page on how to install it.
+If you don't have it, visit  [Node's official site] (https://nodejs.org/en/)  on how to install it.
 It's important because you will be able to install the dependencies for npm.
 Type "npm i" to get all the dependencies.

 ### Customer Interface